AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module10/ex2.md

 ![Journey Optimizer](./images/23.2-2.png)

-Search and find the Account Creation Journey that you created in [Module 6 - Journey Orchestration](../module6/journey-orchestration-create-account.md) and which you updated in [Module 17 - Adobe Experience Platform and Microsoft Dynamics 365](../module17/adobe-experience-platform-microsoft-dynamics-365.md).
+Search and find the Account Creation Journey that you created in [Module 7 - Adobe Journey Optimizer: Orchestration](../module7/journey-orchestration-create-account.md).
 It should be named **ldap - Account Creation Journey**.
 Click the journey name to open it.

 ![Journey Optimizer](./images/23.2-2.png)